fernandozhu/school-payments/README.md

 The `backend` project was mainly hand-written.

 The `frontend` project leveraged AI agent (Claude Code) and followed Spec-Driven Development using [spec-kit](https://github.com/github/spec-kit).
-Detailed steps have been broken down into separate commits, as show in screenshot below:
+Detailed steps have been broken down into separate commits, as shown in screenshot below:

 ![Commits](./docs/images/commits.png)